This post may contain affiliate links. Please read my Disclosure for more info.

 Hair issues do start primarily within, however they can be made worse and are for sure not helped by using the wrong hair products topically.

-Hair thinning (as discussed below) is different to Alopecia, which is an autoimmune condition.
+Hair thinning (as discussed below) is different from Alopecia, which is an autoimmune condition.
 According to the current research, autoimmune conditions cannot be cured, but it is believed they can be put in remission and via this route, hair can grow back.

-Through my own hair battles over the years, years of studying and also working with female clients, I’ve seen several clear hair thinning patterns emerge.
+Through my own hair battles over the years, years of studying, and also working with female clients, I’ve seen several clear hair thinning patterns emerge.

 Disclaimer.
 The Information shared on this page is for educational purposes only and it should not be treated as a personalised recommendation.
 Always consult with your doctor or healthcare provider before making any dietary or other changes.
 Never stop medication without your doctor’s approval.

 The most common reasons for hair loss in women: